-Without community we all suffer to not see that is a ontological confusion of the natural reality of humans an group cohabit social animals, individualism is an abstract nonsense we created to make our divisiveness to a oneness of humanity.
-Think otherwise then try making everything your own including the resources we use every day like clean water, food, electricity, etc. If individualism stayed only to the person and was contained in them, limited to only them personally as in having the freedom of ones own beliefs or lifestyle then great but when t is pushed in to the public where it can tend to be quite divisive and separating of and between people it becomes a juggernaut of potential oppression and humanity alienation as well as inspiring the desire for green and the ruin of natural resources and our fellow humans should not just be some now hot commodity to fleece as it is was some individualism ideal.
+Without community, we all suffer, to not see that is an ontological confusion of the natural reality of humans an group, we are cohabiting social-animals, individualism is an “abstract,” removed in a denialism way to the connected reality, it is nonsense to see ourselves and not interconnected and in need of others as we all need supporting social links, we created individualism as a way of removing us from the group reality, to make our divisiveness to a oneness of humanity, feel not important but the cost is our flourishing humanity.
+Think otherwise then try making everything your own, yourself and do it out in nature removed from all the conveniences the group made long ago as those are removed from you doing it all your self.
+Don’t forget, including the resources we use every day, like clean water, food, electricity, etc. If individualism stayed only to the person and was contained in them, limited to only them personally as in having the freedom of ones own beliefs or lifestyle then great but when t is pushed in to the public where it can tend to be quite divisive and separating of and between people it becomes a juggernaut of potential oppression and humanity alienation as well as inspiring the desire for green and the ruin of natural resources and our fellow humans should not just be some now hot commodity to fleece as it is was some individualism ideal.
 I personally support collectivist mutualist thinking.

 Yes, you heard that right, a collectivist mutualist and while I am not a communist I am part of socialist thinking.
 Thus,